How to Clean A Painting Brush?

 Cleaning Solutions for Different Paint Types

-Best Cleaning Solution
+Paint Type Best Cleaning Solution Notes

-Water-soluble; clean quickly before paint dries.
+Acrylic Paint Water & Soap Water-soluble; clean quickly before paint dries.

-Needed for proper cleaning; use in a well-ventilated area.
+Oil Paint Mineral Spirits Needed for proper cleaning; use in a well-ventilated area.

-Easy to rinse; change water frequently for best results.
+Watercolor Paint Water Easy to rinse; change water frequently for best results.

-Soak for tough stains but rinse well afterward.
+Fabric Paint Warm Soapy Water Soak for tough stains but rinse well afterward.

 You should now have a good understanding of selecting suitable cleaning solutions for your brushes.
 In the next part, we’ll discuss cleaning techniques for various painting methods.